|

 Purpose

 To virtually load an Image object, saved as Noobeed format.
-The document file is read but the data file.
-The function simply opens the data file and get ready to perform some functions.
+The document file is read but not the data file.
+Unlike the VLOAD function of Matrix and Image, this VLOAD does not open the data file.

 Please note that only a limited set of functions is available for a virtually loaded photo.
 Function supported in a vload photo are goget, goset, gosetmat, window, skip, min, max, mean, sd, var, and those function that do not requated data, such as nrow, ncol, rc2xy, xy2rc etc.